Liberia: Ministry of Commerce Heads in Rigmarole over IPDs for Liberians

-While deputy minister Wollokollie’s revelations find a way in the public, Minister Tarpeh has refused to comment of the allegations made against him because doing so would be giving relevance to unsubstantiated allegations.
+While deputy minister Wollokollie’s revelations find a way in the public, Minister Tarpeh has refused to comment on the allegations made against him because “doing so would be giving relevance to unsubstantiated allegations”.

-Sources at the ministry say Minister Tarpeh insists he is dedicated to leading “his young team at the ministry that has the zest to work instead of wasting his time on Wollokollie, who has shown traits of incompetence.”
+Meanwhile, sources at the ministry say Minister Tarpeh insists that he is dedicated to leading “his young team at the ministry that has the zest to work instead of wasting his time on Wollokollie, who has shown traits of incompetence.”

-But sources at the Minister have told FrontPageAfrica that the infighting between the two top officials has been ongoing for more than month.
+Other sources have told FrontPageAfrica that the infighting between the two top officials has been ongoing for more than a month.

-FPA gathered that Wollokollie had earlier shown disrespect to Tarpeh because he denied her privileges to employee two of her relatives at the ministry and has also shown inaptitude since assuming the role at the ministry.
+FPA gathered that Wollokollie had earlier “disrespected” Tarpeh because he denied her privileges to employ two of her relatives at the ministry and she has also shown “inaptitude since assuming her role at the ministry”.

-There have been frequent outbursts between the pair in high level meetings with the rift becoming perceptible in recent weeks.
+There have been frequent outbursts between the pair during high-level meetings with the rift becoming perceptible in recent weeks.

 The tension reached the boiling point when Tarpeh recently recommended the employment of an individual within Wollokollie‘s department.
 She rejected the mandate and demanded that the person leave the premises of the ministry.

-FPA confirmed that Tarpeh was furious and wrote President George Weah requesting Wollokollie’s removal from the ministry, because he can no longer work with her.
+FPA has been told that Tarpeh was furious and wrote President George Weah requesting Wollokollie’s removal from the ministry “because he can no longer work with her”.

 Insiders at the ministry say Tarpeh’s letter to the President angered his deputy, who then opted to go public about the rift by making the allegations.